webermania/MicroMITMProxy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-**MicroMITMProxy** is a lightweight, Go-based TLS-capable proxy designed for intercepting HTTP and WebSocket traffic.
+**MicroMITMProxy** is a lightweight, Go-based TLS-capable MITM proxy designed for intercepting HTTP and WebSocket traffic.
 Operating seamlessly as a sidecar in applications, it outputs all intercepted traffic in JSON format to `stdout`, including HTTP requests, responses, and WebSocket messages.
 With support for both HTTP and HTTPS, MicroMITMProxy performs man-in-the-middle (MITM) interception to decrypt and log secure traffic using a custom Certificate Authority (CA).

 ## Features